huggingface/transformers/docs/source/en/agents.md

 -->
 # Agents and tools

 Large Language Models (LLMs) trained to perform [causal language modeling](./tasks/language_modeling.) can tackle a wide range of tasks, but they often struggle with basic tasks like logic, calculation, and search.
-The worst scenario is when they perform poorly in a domain, such as math, yet still attempt to handle all the calculations themselves.
+When prompted in domains in which they do not perform well, they often fail to generate the answer we expect them to.

 One approach to overcome this weakness is to create an *agent*, a program powered by an LLM.
 The agent is empowered by *tools* to help the agent perform an action.